microsoft/axe-windows/docs/AutomationReference.md

 `AxeWindowsAutomationException` is thrown for errors in `Axe.Windows.Automation`'s logic where meaningful error reporting can be generated.
 In some situations, the `Exception.InnerException` property may contain a corresponding system-level exception for errors encountered by Axe.Windows.

 #### Migrating from Axe.Windows 1.x
-Migration to Axe.Windows 2.0 from 1.x should require minimal code changes for most projects.
+Migration from Axe.Windows 1x to Axe.Windows 2.0 should require minimal code changes for most projects.

 ##### `IScanner.ScanAll` removed
 The `ScanAll` method for scanning multiple top-level windows has been removed.
 Use `ScanAsync` or `Scan` instead.